nfriedrich00/rimco/user_tests.md

 #### Let the robot drive

 When everything is fine, start the demo route for the waypoint following.
-For this to work, we first need to manually move the robot near the starting point and orientation (this is a limitation with the robot's software, not the UI).
+For this to work, we first need to manually move the robot to near the starting point and orientation (this is a limitation with the robot's software, not the UI).

-While inside, move the robot manually outside to prevent obstacles or triggering the emergency stop.
+While inside, steer the robot manually to the door to prevent obstacles or triggering the emergency stop.

-On the outside we can rely on the navigation to drive the robot to the starting point, if we can manually pick a goal without any obstacles on the way.
+When outside, we can rely on the navigation to drive the robot to the starting point, as long as there are no obstacles on the route.
-We could also keep steering manually.
+You could pick a goal or keep steering manually.

 The image below shows the starting position for the demo route.
 For the navigation to work, the robot should be facing roughly to the south or east.

 <details>
 <summary>Click for additional infos</summary>

-This is because the nav2 controller doesn'find a valid route if there is a significant deviation between the orientation of the robot and the path.
+This is because the nav2 controller doesn't find a valid route if there is a significant deviation between the orientation of the robot and the path.
 We can start the navigation anyways but it might never succeeds, in which case we could just restart the navigation component.

 </details>

 ![Demo start point](./demo_start.png)

-Before driving outside, let's check the battery status, which is published on the `battery_percentage` topic.

 When we are near the the starting point for the demo route, we can launch the waypoint following.
 There is another demo route near Haus Formgebung, which you could try out as well.
-However, this probably won't work until the robot is near the starting point, which you could find without help just by using the UI.
+However, this probably won't work until the robot is near the starting point, which you could easily find without help just by using the UI.

 ## Feedback